nla/httrack2warc/README.md

 Status: Working on many crawls but needs more testing on corner cases.
 We're not using it in production yet.

+This tool works by reading the HTTrack cache directory (hts-cache) and any available log files to reconstruct an approximation of the original requests and responses.
+This process is not perfect as not all the necessary information is always available.
+Some of the information that is available is only present in debug log messages that were never intended for machine consumption.
+Please see the list of known issues and limitations below.

 ## Usage

 Download the [latest release jar](https://github.com/nla/httrack2warc/releases)